John Lacy (playwright): Trouble

 His popularity with Charles II did not prevent Lacy from getting into significant trouble at one point in his career.
 On 15 April 1667 Pepys saw Lacy play in The Change of Crowns, by Edward Howard.
 The King and Queen were in the audience, along with the Duke of York and his Duchess, and "all the Court".
 During the performance, Lacy improvised some lines about corruption at Court and the selling of offices.
 The King was so angry that he had the company banned from performing; and Lacy was incarcerated.
 Lacy was released on 20 April and had a confrontation with "Ned" Howard; Lacy unreasonably blamed Howard for the trouble he had got himself into with the King.
 The two theatre men came to blows: Howard hit Lacy in his face with a glove, and Lacy responded by striking Howard over the head with his cane.

 The actors prevailed upon the King to allow them to return to the stage, and Lacy was soon forgiven.

+Personal life

+Lacy lived with Mary Dickons, widow, from 1639 to 1649 – initially as a lodger, but subsequently as man and wife, although there is no convincing evidence that they ever in fact married.
+They lived in Westminster and later Oxford, and had seven children together.
+For a period after they parted, Lacy continued to support his children financially.
+He then began a relationship with Katherine Barnes, who bore him another child.
+Around 1656, under the pseudonym of "Sir John Burlacy", he allegedly began to court a wealthy woman named Penelope Long.
+By 1658, he had begun a relationship with Margaret Pinnyfather: they married in 1659, although they may have had a son as early as 1656, and they eventually had at least six children together.

+From the late 1650s, in an attempt to extract further money from Lacy, Mary Dickons began a series of legal actions, culminating in a protracted case in the ecclesiastical Court of Arches in 1663–1665: she claimed that she and Lacy had married in or near the parish of St Clement Danes in 1639.
+The judge found that they had not (and that Lacy's marriage to Margaret Pinnyfather was therefore legitimate); but that Dickons had had reasonable grounds for bringing her action, so that Lacy was required to pay her legal costs of £80.
+He failed to pay for 18 months, leading to a threat of excommunication; but there is no evidence of any further proceedings, suggesting that he did eventually pay.

+According to Sir George Etheredge, Lacy was the lover of Nell Gwyn along with the King's Company star Charles Hart.